 5.1 2: Reedley College values growth in collegiality, diversity, personal development, open access and campus safety.
 5.2 Ensure instruction and services for students are sufficient, equitable and consistent across locations.

-Strategic Direction .
+Strategic Direction 5.5 Develop and implement an integrated planning and resource allocation process that aligns with the Strategic Plan.
 7: Reedley College utilizes human, physical and fiscal resources in order to meet the current and future operational needs of the college.
+5.6 Utilize, improve and maintain technology and facility infrastructure to support academic success.
+6.1 Engage in open and clear communication between Reedley College and the District.
+6.2 Promote communication and collaboration about college programs, services and activities between Reedley, Madera, and Oakhurst.

 Other: